-By some estimates, a home burglary occurs on average every 26 seconds in the United States.
-That’s roughly 3,000 burglaries every day.
+Per the FBI’s estimates, a home burglary occurs about every 30 seconds in the United States.
+That’s over 1.1 million burglaries every year.
 It’s a mind-boggling statistic, but don’t panic — you can take action.
 One way to deter home burglaries is by installing a home security system.
 But, with so many different kinds of security systems on the market that vary in price and complexity, you might be left wondering: Are home security systems really worth the investment?

 This May Also Interest You: What Are the Best Home Security Gadgets?

 If you find yourself in this position — torn between protection and pragmatism — here’s a simple breakdown of the related costs to help you decide whether a home security system is right for you.

 The No. 1 reason for installing a home security system is obvious: to help prevent burglars from breaking into your home.
 According to Alarms.org, criminals are nearly three times more likely to break into a house that doesn't have a home security system installed — for which reason, alone, a home security system may be more than worth its weight in peace of mind.

 It’s a personal decision, but one worth careful consideration.
 Aside from the obvious loss of possessions, burglaries can also feel personally violating.
 Victims of burglaries regularly report feelings of sadness, helplessness and fear.
 It’s an unsettling feeling to realize your home isn’t as safe as you thought it was.

 Most people associate home security systems with the primary goal of warding off break-ins, but there are a number of other logical reasons for adding a system to your home that many do not consider.
 For example, home security systems can also protect your home against fire thanks to the additional sensors that come along with it.